tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_create_javadoc.md

 {% include notes.html %}
 ## Javadoc overview
 Javadoc is the standard output for Java APIs, and it's really easy to build a Javadoc.
 The Javadoc is generated through something called a "doclet."
-Different doclets can generate parse the Java annotations in different ways and produce different outputs.
+Different doclets can parse the Java annotations in different ways and produce different outputs.
 But by and large, almost every Java documentation uses Javadoc.
 It's standard and familiar to Java developers.

 ## Characteristics of Javadoc
 Here are some other characteristics of Javadoc:

 * Javadoc is supported by Oracle
-* Javadoc output integrate directly into IDE that developers use.
+* Javadoc's output integrates directly into IDEs that developers use.
 * The Javadoc output is skinnable, but you can't add non-ref files to it.
 * The Javadoc comment style is highly similar to most other document generators.